Terrance Pennington

-Terrance J. Pennington (born September 25, 1983) is an American former professional football guard and offensive tackle.
+Terrance J. Pennington (born September 25, 1983) is an American former professional football player who was a guard and offensive tackle in the National Football League (NFL).
 He was selected by the Buffalo Bills in the seventh round of the 2006 NFL draft.
-He played college football at New Mexico.
+He played college football for the New Mexico Lobos.

 Pennington was also a member of the Atlanta Falcons and New York Giants.